 Tutorials & Courses

-Apart from regular teaching activities we are known for our “Node-Level Performance Engineering” tutorials and courses, which we provide regularly at the the IEEE/ACM Supercomputing conference series and the German Gauss Centre for Supercomputing (GCS) sites at Garching (LRZ) and Stuttgart (HLRS), and at Vienna Scientific Cluster (VSC) at TU Wien.
+Beyond the curricular teaching activities of the Professorship of High Performance Computing at FAU, we offer a wide spectrum of courses on parallel programming, GPU programming, code optimization, modern C++, and more, from introductory to advanced levels.
+We are particularly known for our “Node-Level Performance Engineering” tutorials and courses, which we provide regularly at the the IEEE/ACM Supercomputing conference series and the German Gauss Centre for Supercomputing (GCS) sites at Garching (LRZ) and Stuttgart (HLRS), and at Vienna Scientific Cluster (VSC) at TU Wien.
 At these sites, we are also actively involved in “MPI+X” hybrid programming tutorials in close collaboration with lecturers from HLRS and VSC.

-Upon request we also offer our tutorial and course program for other interested computing centers, research institutions, and industry.
-Beyond these signature events, we offer courses on parallel programming, GPU programming, code optimization, modern C++, and more.
+Upon request we offer our course program for other interested computing centers, research institutions, and industry.

 To see upcoming dates for our courses, please click on the name of the course you are interested in.